Sarnia: Government

 Sarnia City Council consists of nine elected members: the Mayor, four city members, and four county members.
 The Mayor and all Council members are elected to four-year terms.
 The four Lambton County Council members serve both County and City Council.

 The current mayor, Mike Bradley, has held the position since December 1988 and is currently the second longest-serving mayor in the province of Ontario behind Milton's Gord Krantz.
 Past mayors of the city have included Andy Brandt, Marceil Saddy, Paul Blundy, and Thomas George Johnston.

 At the provincial level, Sarnia is located within the Sarnia—Lambton provincial electoral district, represented in 2013 by Bob Bailey, a member of the Progressive Conservative Party of Ontario.
-At the federal level, Sarnia is located within the Sarnia—Lambton federal electoral district, which in 2019 is represented by Conservative Marilyn Gladu.
+At the federal level, Sarnia is located within the Sarnia—Lambton federal electoral district, which in 2026 is represented by Liberal Marilyn Gladu.

 Over the past 50 years, Sarnia's voters have been moderate.
 The party affiliation of its Members of Parliament, both provincial and federal, has swung back and forth largely between the Liberal and Progressive Conservative parties (a New Democrat was elected in their 1990 provincial wave).

 Infrastructure

 Transportation

 The Blue Water Bridge links Sarnia and its neighbouring village of Point Edward to the city of Port Huron in the United States.
 It spans the St. Clair River, which connects Lake Huron to Lake St. Clair.
 The bridge's original three-lane span opened in 1938, was twinned on 22 July 1997, making the bridge the fourth-busiest border crossing in Ontario.

 The Blue Water Bridge border crossing makes use of both the NEXUS and the Free and Secure Trade (FAST) program.
 Linking Highway 402 with the American Interstate 94 (I-94) and I-69, the bridge forms part of the NAFTA Superhighway.
 It is one of the most important gateways on the north–south truck routes.

 Public transportation within the City of Sarnia, including conventional bus transit, transportation of people with disabilities, transportation support for major events, and charter services, is provided by Sarnia Transit.
-From the city's local Sarnia Chris Hadfield Airport, Jazz Aviation operated services to and from Toronto Pearson International Airport on behalf of Air Canada Express.
+From the city's local Sarnia Chris Hadfield Airport, Jazz Aviation use to operate services to and from Toronto Pearson International Airport on behalf of Air Canada Express, Air Canada plans to launch a motorcoach service leaving twice daily for Toronto airport in June 2026.
 For rail travel, Sarnia is one of the two western termini, along with Windsor, of the Via Rail Quebec City – Windsor Corridor.
 It has service departing Sarnia station in the morning and returning in the evening.